 You must first upgrade your existing InfiniMetrics instance to v4.x (latest is v4.3.1), and then migrate it to v5.0 as described above.

 2. Not enough space on new VM

-infinimetrics expand-disk command, as described above.
+infinimetrics expand-disk command, as described in the Prerequisites section above.

 3. Migration procedure killed before it finished